ovis-hpc/ldms/README.md

 Baler is an aggregation of log message exploration and analysis tools. _balerd_ is the tool that tokenizes log messages using user-specified dictionaries.
-The log messages are then groupped together according to their token sequences.
+The log messages are then grouped together according to their token sequences.
 Each group is represented by a Baler pattern -- a token sequence.

 Baler stores the log message patterns, the raw log messages, and other infomation in